hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 layout: post
 title:  RTK - base/rover with U-blox GNSS receivers
 date:   2026-05-03 16:47:00 CET
-categories:
+categories: GNSS
 ---

 After some tests with Precise Point Positioning ( see below 1-5 ) and in detailed with (4) I describe this time a setup with a base station sending RTCM (Radio Technical Commission for Maritime Services) data to a rover station.
 For both ( base and rover ) I use Raspberry Pi's with a GNSS pi-hat with the latest Debian OS trixie Version 13 and the latest Version of [https://gitlab.com/gpsd/gpsd](https://gitlab.com/gpsd/gpsd){:target="_blank"}.
 I also use [github.com/rtklibexplorer/RTKLIB](https://github.com/rtklibexplorer/RTKLIB){:target="_blank"} written by Jens Reimann.
 It's not necessary to have this tool on these servers.
 Most of the time I use this from a third server as well as the gpsd package where I use "ubxtool" remotely.

-Base station is a Raspberry Pi5 with a ZED-X20P from U-blox.
+Base station is a Raspberry Pi5 with a [ZED-X20P](/2026/03/09/u-blox_ZED-X20P.html){:target="_blank"} from U-blox.
 The pi-hat is from sparkfun. <br>
-Rover is a Raspberry Pi4 with a ZED-F9P from U-blox.
-The pi-hat is from uputronics.
+Rover is a Raspberry Pi4 with a [ZED-F9P](/2022/07/29/ublox-ZED-F9P.html){:target="_blank"} from U-blox.
+The pi-hat is from uputronics. <BR>
+OS is in both cases Debian 13 (trixie)

 In both cases I use the second interface UART2 to communicate between base and rover for the RTCM traffic.
 How to setup I described in [second interface for u-blox receiver](/2026/03/09/second-interface-for-u-blox-receiver-on-pi4-and-pi5.html){:target="_blank"}

 In advance I want to say that this combination with ZED-X20P and ZED-F9P is not perfect but possible.
 The reasons are multiple: ZED-F9P can handle only the L1 and L2 band.
 ZED-X20P is designed for L1/L2/L5/E6/B3/L. Another reason is that ZED-X20P cannot handle GLONASS (Globalnaja nawigazionnaja sputnikowaja sistema) at the moment.
 (And maybe never) And the Navigation Indian Constellation (NavIC) can only be used by ZED-X20P.
 Independant of that I don't see any Indian satellite here in Vienna ( 48N 16E ).
 Therefore there are left 3 GNSS: GPS, Galileo and BeiDou as least common multiple and common source.

 Below you can find 2 scripts.
 The first one is to setup the base station which is a little bit more laborious.
 The second one is for the rover.
 These scripts require certain prerequisites.
 For example there is a server with hostname "base" and "rover" or at least an DNS CNAME for it.
-SSH should be possible with password.
+SSH should be possible without password.

 functubxtool_ksh defines a function "ubxtool" like this